Maia Shwartz, Interim Executive Director

 Kristin, who goes by K, is honored to be the Medical Director of the Portland Animal Welfare Team!
 She volunteered at PAW Team for two years helping with whatever needed attention and officially joined as our Medical Director in January 2014.
 K is a certified veterinary technician and brings a wealth of medical knowledge to the team.
 She believes everyone should have the gift of animal companionship regardless of financial circumstances and feels so fortunate to be part of an organization that helps to keep animals healthy and happy and with their people who love them more than anything.
 K also feels incredibly lucky to share her life with her husband and three adorable rescued sidekicks - Hector, Nadine, and Gus Gus.

-Hannah Yordy, Client and Volunteer Coordinator
+Hannah Yordy, Clinic and Volunteer Coordinator

-Hannah Yordy became our Client and Volunteer Coordinator in January 2017.
+Hannah Yordy became our Clinic and Volunteer Coordinator in January 2017.
 Hannah received her BA in International Studies from University of Oregon in 2015, at which point she left to travel Central America.
 Her knowledge of small non-profits and her deep desire to improve the lives of companion animals will serve her well at PAW Team.
 When she is not hard at work, Hannah is pursuing further education in the Veterinary field.
-At the moment she mooches pet love off her parents’ dog Riley, and her roommate’s dog Koda and cat Gypsy.
+At the moment she mooches pet love off her parents’ dog Riley, and her roommate’s dog Jaxson and cat Gypsy.

 Robin Smith, President